eth-cscs/abcpy/doc/source/README.rst

     :language: python
     :lines: 6-8

 Note that this implementation slightly differs from the actual ABCpy implementation.
 This is due to the fact that we wanted to provide the user with the opportunity to give each parameter of the Normal model as a list, in order to keep a uniform interface for all distributions.
-Since the :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` class does not expect your parameters to be lists of probabilistic models, but just probabilistic models, we would have to rewrite the user input in order to provide this feature.
+Since the probabilistic model class does not expect your parameters to be lists of probabilistic models, but just probabilistic models, we would have to rewrite the user input in order to provide this feature.

 Also, observe that we defined an additional attribute **self.dimension**.
 This attribute has to be defined for any probabilistic model you implement.
 It defines the dimension a sample of your probabilistic model will have.
 Since a normal distribution will give one value per sample, its dimension is one.

-If you have a look at the definition of the constructor of :py:class:`abcpy.probabilisticmodels.ProbabilisticModel`, you might notice the following statement:
+If you have a look at the definition of the constructor of the probabilistic model class, you might notice the following statement:

 .. literalinclude:: ../../examples/extensions/models/gaussian_python/pmcabc_normal_model_simple.py
     :language: python